-where $y{it}$ denotes a macroeconomic aggregate to be evaluated-M2, real GDP per capita or the index of consumer prices-in natural logarithm to interpret differences as approximate growth rates.
-We include country fixed effects $\alpha{i,h}$ to absorb time-invariant heterogeneity across countries and controls that capture macro-financial dynamics $\gamma_h x{it+1}$ .
-Dynamic controls include the contemporaneous (t + 1) as well as two lags of: i) real GDP growth, ii) inflation and iii) the estimation.
-Among other robustness checks shown in Appendix Section E, we also run the LP-IV with a continuous measure of central bank expansion.
+where y{it} denotes a macroeconomic aggregate to be evaluated-M2, real GDP per capita or the index of consumer prices-in natural logarithm to interpret differences as approximate growth rates.
+We include country fixed effects $\alpha{i,h}$ to absorb time-invariant heterogeneity across countries and controls that capture macro-financial dynamics $\gamma_h x{it+1}$.
+Dynamic controls include the contemporaneous (t+1) as well as two lags of: i) real GDP growth, ii) inflation and iii) the measure of central bank expansion.
 Estimates support the same conclusions but with less statistical precision.

-&lt;sup>46Since we will estimate trajectories after financial crises stretching up to four years into the future, we not only discard financial crises coinciding with these event but also those that take place up to four years before to prevent those event from meddling with the estimated trajectories.
+45Since we will estimate trajectories after financial crises stretching up to four years into the future, we not only discard financial crises coinciding with these event but also those that take place up to four years before to prevent those event from meddling with the estimated trajectories.

-three-year growth in real bank lending to the private sector prior to the financial crisis to capture the size of the preceding credit boom.
-Country fixed effects will be absorbed by within estimators.
+three-year growth in real bank lending to the private sector prior to the financial crisis to capture the size of the preceding credit boom.46 Country fixed effects will be absorbed by within estimators.
 Appendix E shows results for various alternative control vectors.

 The first stage relationship of equation 1 shown in Table 2 is statistically and quantitatively significant.
 Interpreting it as a linear probability model, hawkish governors have been roughly 36% less likely to conduct a balance sheet expansion either during a crisis year or one year thereafter.
 The first stage F-statistic for a test of instrument exclusion is 18.9.
-The empirical pattern behind the first stage is robust to the inclusion of governor-biographical and macro-institutional controls.
+The empirical pattern behind the first stage is robust to the inclusion of governor-biographical and macro-institutional controls.47